pupubird/WebLaunchJS-2021/Advance.md

 console.log(rain.eye_colour);
 ```

-We use `,` to seperate each item, and use `.` to access to the item
+We use `,` to separate each item and use `.` to access the item

 If you couldn't wrap your head around, just imagine Object is like List, but you give it a name (Proper term is **key**) to all your item (Proper term is **value**) instead of a number.

-We had been using `console.log` since beginning, now after learning Object, let's look a bit closer
+We had been using `console.log` since the beginning, now after learning Object, let's look a bit closer

 ```javascript
 console.log(console);